paulelliott/fabrication-site/views/_content.markdown

     Fabricator(:adult, from: :person)

 The value of `:from` can be either a class name or the name of another fabricator.

 #### Attributes

-The block for the Fabricator does not take a block variable.
-You can simply list the attributes to be generated and they will be created in order of declaration.
+The Fabricator block does not require a block variable, but one can be supplied.
+You can list the attributes to be generated and they will be created in order of declaration.

     Fabricator(:person) do
       name 'Greg Graffin'